-Our revenues are derived primarily from monthly subscriptions to Weedmaps for Business, featured and deal listings and other WM Ad solutions.
+Our revenues are derived primarily from monthly subscriptions to Weedmaps for Business, featured and deal listings, other ad solutions and WM Dispatch.
 Our Weedmaps for Business subscriptions generally have one-month terms that automatically renew unless notice of cancellation is provided in advance.
-Featured and deal listings and other WM Ad solutions are offered as add-on products to the Weedmaps for Business subscriptions.
+Featured and deal listings and other ad solutions are offered as add-on products to the Weedmaps for Business subscriptions.
 Featured and deal listings provide customers with premium placement ad solutions and discount and promotion pricing tools.
-Other WM Ad solutions include banner ads and promotion tiles on the Company's marketplace ad as well as other advertising products on and off the Weedmaps marketplace.
+Other ad solutions include banner ads and promotion tiles on the Company's marketplace ad as well as other advertising products on and off the Weedmaps marketplace.
 We have a fixed inventory of featured listing and display advertising in each market, and price is generally determined through a competitive auction process that reflects local market demand.
-Revenues for these arrangements are recognized over-time, generally during a monthto-month subscription period as the products are provided.
+Revenues for these arrangements are recognized over-time, generally during a month-to-month subscription period as the products are provided.
 We rarely need to allocate the transaction price to separate performance obligations.
 In the rare case that allocation of the transaction price is needed, we recognize revenue in proportion to the standalone selling prices of the underlying services at contract inception.